kinode-dao/kinode-book/src/chess_app/frontend.md

 ...
 ```

-This is a lot of code, but it's mostly just handling the different HTTP methods and returning the appropriate responses.
-The only new thing here is the `get_payload()` function, which lets us get the HTTP body.
+This is a lot of code.
+Mostly, it just handles the different HTTP methods and returns the appropriate responses.
+The only unfamiliar code here is the `get_payload()` function, which lets us get (TODO: accesses? receives? requests?) the HTTP body.
 See the HTTP API docs ([client](../apis/http_client.md), [server](../apis/http_server.md)) for more details.

 Are we ready to play chess?
 Almost!
-One more missing piece: the backend needs to send WebSocket updates to the frontend after each move, so the board gets updated without a refresh.
-We already keep track of open channels in our process state, and we'll just send a push to each open channel when something happens.
+One more missing piece: the backend needs to send WebSocket updates to the frontend after each move in order to update the board without a refresh.
+We already keep track of open channels in our process state, and now we'll just send a push to each open channel when a move occurs.

 In `src/lib.rs`, add a helper function:
 ```rust